Middle Ages: Byzantine survival

 As Western Europe witnessed the formation of new kingdoms, the Eastern Roman Empire remained intact and experienced an economic revival that lasted into the early 7th century.
 There were fewer invasions of the eastern section of the empire; most occurred in the Balkans.
-Peace with the Sasanian Empire, the traditional enemy of Rome, lasted throughout most of the 5th century.
-The Eastern Empire was marked by closer relations between the political state and Christian Church, with doctrinal matters assuming an importance in Eastern politics that they did not have in Western Europe.
-Legal developments included the codification of Roman law; the first effort – the Codex Theodosianus – was completed in 438.
+Peace with the Sasanian Empire, Rome's traditional enemy, lasted most of the 5th century.
+The Eastern Empire was marked by closer relations between the political state and the Christian Church, with doctrinal matters assuming an importance in Eastern politics that they did not have in Western Europe.
+Legal developments included the codification of Roman law; the first effort—the Codex Theodosianus—was completed in 438.
 Under Emperor Justinian (r.
-527–565), a more comprehensive compilation took place, the Corpus Juris Civilis.

-Justinian almost lost his throne during the Nika riots, a popular revolt of elementary force that destroyed half of Constantinople in 532.
-After crushing the revolt, he reinforced the autocratic elements of the imperial government and mobilized his troops against the heretic western realms.
-The general Belisarius (d.
-565) conquered North Africa from the Vandals, and attacked the Ostrogoths, but the Italian campaign was interrupted due to an unexpected Sasanian invasion from the east.
-For the movement of troops from the Balkan provinces left the region virtually unprotected, the neighboring Slavic and Turkic tribes intensified their plundering raids across the Danube.
-Between 541 and 543, a deadly outbreak of plague decimated the empire's population, and the epidemic swept through the Mediterranean several times during the following decades.
-Justinian was to apply new methods to counterbalance its negative effects.
-He covered the lack of military personnel by developing an extensive system of border forts.
-To reduce fiscal deficit, he nationalized the silk industry and ceased to finance the maintenance of public roads.
-In a decade, he resumed expansionism, completing the conquest of the Ostrogothic kingdom, and seizing much of southern Spain from the Visigoths.
+527–565), another compilation took place—the Corpus Juris Civilis.
+Justinian also oversaw the construction of the Hagia Sophia in Constantinople and the reconquest of North Africa from the Vandals and Italy from the Ostrogoths, under Belisarius (d.
+565).
+The conquest of Italy was not complete, as a deadly outbreak of plague in 542 led to the rest of Justinian's reign concentrating on defensive measures rather than further conquests.